passport/www.passportjs.org/books/concepts/oauth/terminology.md

 is a web service that allows access via OAuth.
 A service provider authenticates the user and obtains authorization.
 Authorization is typically obtained by prompting the user for their consent.
-Once authorization has been obtained, the authorization server issues access tokens to the application.
+Once authorization has been obtained, the service provider issues access tokens to the application.

 The Twitter API provides access to _protected resources_ hosted by the service provider.
 These resources are typically HTTP endpoints and require an access